MananGupta2603/Census-Data-Standardization-and-Analysis-Pipeline/README.md

     !python -m pip install "pymongo[srv]"
 **Note:** If you are running this commands in cmd[Command prompt], so remove this (!) sign.

+    !pip install tabulate
+**Note:** If you are using vs code to run codes, so you can install this to display your DB(database) data in table formate inside vs code.
 ## Data Cleaning,Modifying and Processing
 * **Task 1:** Rename the Column names
     * [Task1.py](https://github.com/MananGupta2603/Census-Data-Standardization-and-Analysis-Pipeline/blob/main/task1.py)